PRATHAM777P/MOBAIS-My-Open-AI-Based-Artificial-Intelligence-System-/README.md

 - 🔊 **Voice Output**: Assistant responds with both text and speech (TTS).
 - 🤖 **Character Mode**: Choose from helpful, funny, sarcastic, motivational, or formal personalities.
 - 🗣️ **Custom Wake Word**: Activate the assistant with your chosen hotword (default: "Hey Pratham").
-- 📌 **Intent Recognition**: Understands commands like "set alarm", "what’s the weather", "open app", "remind me", and "search for".
+- 📌 **Intent Recognition**: Understands commands like "set alarm", "what's the weather", "open app", "remind me", and "search for".
 - 📅 **Task Execution**: Performs actions like reminders, weather info, and web search (API integration ready).
 - 🖥️ **GUI Mode**: Desktop chat window with text and voice input.
 - 📝 **Logging**: All interactions are logged to `mobais_history.log`.